-It's hard to image any other world-class athlete living in secret from his or her family—particularly ones with such an impressive list of accolades.
+It's hard to image any other world-class athlete living in secret from their family – particularly ones with such an impressive list of accolades.
 In 2009, she was selected for Team GB, and she won her British title in 2010.
 A year later, she bought back gold at the European Club Cup Amateur Muay Thai Championship, and in 2012, won bronze at the International Federation of Muaythai Amateur (IFMA) championships.

-VICE: Did you wear hijab all through school?
+VICE: Hi Ruqsana.
+Did you wear hijab all through school?

-RB: Not really, but I came from a very strict Muslim background, so even wearing things like leggings or jeans wasn't allowed—my father would have had an issue with that.
-Back then it was really strict, whereas now I think people are a lot more laid back now than they were like ten or fifteen years ago.
+RB: Not really, but I came from a very strict Muslim background so even wearing things like leggings or jeans wasn't allowed – my father would have had an issue with that.
+Back then it was really strict, whereas now I think people are a lot more laid back now than they were like 10 or 15 years ago.